dylance/Udacity-FSND-Project6/README.md

 Create new Key `ssh-keygen`

-Save key in desired location with desired name - `/Users/austin/.ssh/id_rsa` is the default location and file name for locatl ssh keys
+Save key in desired location with desired name - `/Users/austin/.ssh/id_rsa` is the default location and file name for local ssh keys

 Log on to server as grader

-Ho to root directory - `cd ~`
+Go to root directory - `cd ~`

 Make directory to store public key - `mkdir .ssh`